dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 go to your WordPress admin dashboard's Plugins page, and active "DCJ Autocomplete Search".

 #### Basic use
-Once the plugin is installed and activated, it is very easy to use.
+Once the plugin is installed and activated, you're ready to insert the basic widget.
 Under the admin tab 'Appearance' > 'Widgets', you will now see Dotcomjungle's Autocomplete Search Widget as an available widget, which can be dragged in to any widget area you like.
 It will appear very much the same as any regular search box your site may already have (if